coin-or/SYMPHONY/README.md

 ### Release 5.6.15
   * Fix for configuration issue with OpenMP when building with Visual Studio compiler under Msys2
+  * Fix for bugs in PVM version
+  * Fix for bugs in computing lower bounds
+  * Fix for compilation error with gcc 6
+  * Other minor fixes
+  * Enabling binary uploads with BinTray

 ### Release 5.6.14
   * Fixing small bug with re-setting environment in user applications.